victorChen201/etesting/source/_posts/Quick_Deployment.4D03.md

 5. According to the prompt to deploy the system.
 6. Start the boards from "grub" menu of UEFI by default.

-### <a name="2.2">Deploy system via DVD</a>
+### <a name="2.2">Deploy system via DVD/BMC</a>

 1. Prepare ISO image and install disk.
    * Modify `estuary/estuarycfg.json`.
 Make sure the platform, distros are all right.
    * Change the value of "install" to "yes" in object "setup" for iso and the value "name" to your target iso image file name.
    * Use `build.sh` to create the target install iso image file.
      eg: `./estuary/build.sh -f estuary/estuarycfg.json`
+2. Via DVD
    * Burn the iso image file to DVD disk if you use the physical DVD driver.
-2. Connect the physical DVD driver to the board, plug in the install DVD disk.
+   * Connect the physical DVD driver to the board, plug in the install DVD disk.
-3. Reboot the board.
+   * Reboot the board.
-4. Boot from the DVD device.
+   * Boot from the DVD device.
 (About how to boot from DVD device, please refer to the UEFI related manual.)
-5. According to the prompt to deploy the system.
+   * According to the prompt to deploy the system.
-6. Start the boards from "grub" menu of UEFI by default.
+   * Start the boards from "grub" menu of UEFI by default.
+3. Via BMC
+   * Login BMC website of specified IP with browser(IE browser is suggested to use), The `username` & `password` is `root` & `Huawei12#$`.
+   * Click "Remote" on the top of BMC webiste.
+Select "Remote Virtual Console (Private Mode)" to enter into KVM interface.
+Click "Image File" and choose the iso image, then click "Connect" button.
+   * Click "Config" on the top of BMC website, click "Boot Option" to select "DVD-ROM drive", then click "Save" button.
+   * Reboot the board
+   * According to the prompt to deploy the system.

 ### <a name="2.3">Deploy system via PXE</a>